Skip to content

 Sustainability / ESG

 Making processes, structures, and business models more sustainable is a constant challenge for many companies.
-To help especially small and medium-sized companies integrate environmental, social, and governance (ESG) principles, IFS offers the ESG Check.
+To help especially small and medium-sized companies integrate environmental, social, and governance (ESG) principles, IFS offers the ESG Compliance Check.
 With this tool, we support you on your way to a greener and more socially responsible future.

 learn more »